Ancient Greek coins for sale

 23-22 mm.
 Full size and weight, 4.06 grams.

-Note: His drachms come in two sizes, larger and thinner, and this size, which is thicker.
+Note: His drachms come in two sizes, one is larger and thinner, and the other is this size, which is thicker.

 Crude pseudo-inscription, which is typical of eastern mints.